News from the world of poetry

-The Night Heron Poetry Reading, also known as 'A Very Exciting Poetry Reading' can be found online at https://www.facebook.com/nightheronpoetryreading/ but the basic gist is that the gig is on the 2nd Tuesday of the month (yes, we know) with two features, open mic and special poetic effects (the two line group piece set to music is unique).
+The Night Heron Poetry Reading, also known as 'A Very Exciting Poetry Reading' can be found online at https://www.facebook.com/nightheronpoetryreading/ Generally the gig consists of two features, open mic and special poetic effects (the two line group piece set to music is unique).
 Poets are also encouraged to read the work of other poets and to follow the monthly themes.

 George, Loran and Steve from the MPU Committee run a weekly event in Footscray that combines all artforms (including poetry, yes)...

 The weekly Sloth Arts Wednesdays can be found here: https://www.facebook.com/SlothArtsWednesdays

 Each week S.A.W. presents a range of artists working in disciplines from dance to poetry to wild performance art, along with everything else you can think of.

 Let us know via email to firstname.lastname@example.org we'll post it here...

 You can also check out our Facebook page where people post news and info:

 and our Facebook group:

 Wendy Fleming has moved down Geelong way, but Poets @ Watsonia continues.